zushenyan/Design-Patterns-In-ES6/README.md

 Use `node Design-Patterns-In-ES6/Singleton/compiled/Main.js` to run whichever example you want.

-By the time of this article was written, Nodejs still doesn't fully support ES6, so I use Babel to transpile codes into ES5.
+By the time it was written, Nodejs still not fully support ES6, so I use Babel to transpile codes into ES5.